Generic Name: AMOXICILLIN/CLAVULANIC ACID SUSPENSION -

-Before taking this medication, tell your doctor or
+Before taking this product, tell your doctor or pharmacist

-may contain inactive ingredients, which can cause allergic reactions or other
+contain inactive ingredients, which can cause allergic reactions or other

 problems.
 Talk to your pharmacist for more details.

-medical conditions.
-Before using this medicine, consult your doctor or
+Before using this medication, tell the doctor or

-Answers to your question are meant to provide general health information but should not replace medical advice you receive from a doctor.
+You should knowAnswers to your question are meant to provide general health information but should not replace medical advice you receive from a doctor.
 No answers should be viewed as a diagnosis or recommended treatment for a condition.
 Content posted by community members does not necessarily reflect the views of Remedy Health Media, which also reserves the right to remove material deemed inappropriate.